Jarinus/scalability-research/readme.md

 * `--seed-nodes, -s` The Akka TCP URL('s) of the seed node(s).

 ### Running
-Default run command (anything in parentheses is optional):
+Example run command (anything in parentheses is optional):

 ```
 $ docker run \